Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 ````

-## Step 5 You may need to create a mariadb DATABASE to store the data of your php proyect or web site.
+### Step 5 - Create a mariadb DATABASE to store the data of your php proyect or web site.

 Enter to mysql (mariaDB) Your dbAdmin password may be asked.